Forricide/still-feel-alive/Chapter 10.md

 *This time, she chooses where to go.
 Not consciously, nothing as simple as that, but there's an element of certainty in the eventual result.*

+A woman screams.

+She's gasping for air, keeling over.
+It comes - so easily, blood rushing through her veins.

+The most delicious breath she's ever taken.
+Not that she remembers many others.

+"You- you're back."

+Neither of them appear particularly calm; the woman's expression is still intermingled surprise and fear, and she's still breathing hard.
+Still: "...Yes."

+"Listen, I-"

+"Annette, honey, what's going on?"